CesarMDC4/Vaporware/README.md

     <img src="https://www.cypresseg.com/img/logo/CypressEG.png" alt="Logo" width="200" height="80">
   </a>

-The Cypress Engineering Group (CEG) seeks to elevate their client experience through an online portal.
-Our team, Vaporware, has developed this portal to modernize CEG's training services and registration while showcasing CEG to prospective clients.
-The portal lets registered users sign-up for in-person or online training with an integrated payment system and a seamless registration experience.
+Cypress Engineering Group (CEG) seeks to elevate their client experiences through an interactive online portal.

+Team Vaporware has developed this CEG portal to modernize CEG's training services and registration while showcasing CEG to prospective clients.
+This portal lets registered users sign-up, with an integrated payment system and a seamless registration experience.
-Prospective users can create accounts to access and view a history of their past trainings.
+Prospective clients can create accounts to access and view a history of their past trainings.
 An administrator account will facilitate efficient user account management and training service history through a well-maintained database.

-The portal has a contact page for direct communication with CEG Staff and dedicated sections displaying their current projects, with other services.
+This portal has a contact page for direct communication with CEG Staff and dedicated sections displaying their current projects, with other services.
 Team Vaporware has created this feature rich and user-friendly portal that not only simplifies client interactions but also will serve as a testament to the remarkable expertise and achievements of Cypress Engineering Group.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>